Star Wars land: Everything we know about Galaxy's Edge

 Over at Ronto Roasters, exotic meats are turned over a roaring fire -- cooked by a recycled podracing engine -- as a former smelter droid watches over the food.
 On the menu is a roasted pork wrap served in a pita, and sweet or spicy turkey jerky.

 A milk stand will offer farm-fresh blue or green milk, direct from Bubo Wamba Family Farms.
 It's described as being a frozen drink with the texture being like a smoothie or milkshake.
 Blue tastes like berry, green will have a tropical flavor.
-So the "milk" is actually nondairy.
+And as it turns out, the "milk" is actually nondairy.

 And if you just need a little snack, Kat Saka's Kettle is a market stall that will have an Outpost Mix of sweet and salty popcorn with a hint of spice that turns the snack red and purple.